linagee/cordova-androidpublisher/README.md

 Google Setup
 ============

-Please go to Google API Console: https://code.google.com/apis/console
+Go to Google API Console: https://code.google.com/apis/console

 Click 'Create Project' and use a name like 'Cordova push APK' (accept the default Project ID and click Create)